HGARgG-0710/math-expressions.js/README.md

 math-expressions.js is a general-purpose abstract-type JavaScript programming library with a vast variety of covered areas of interest.

-Amongst them are: very handy utilities, abstract objects, large aliases space of common expressions, orders, multi-dimensional arrays, equation parsing, unlimited recursion-based (including numeric) types and highly configurable macros for elementary representations of powerful in-program types based off the native JavaScript Objects;
+Amongst them are: handy utilities, abstract objects, large aliases space of common expressions, orders, multi-dimensional arrays, unlimited recursion-based (including numeric) types and highly configurable macros for elementary representations of powerful in-program types based off the native JavaScript Objects;